ZhangTao-SJTU/tvm/README.md

 - The network topology satisfies the following conditions:
   1. Two edges never share two vertices simultaneously.
   2. Two polygonal faces never share two or more edges simultaneously.
-  3. <span style="color:red">Extra rule: Two polyhedral cells never share two or more polygonal faces simultaneously.</span>
+  3. **EXTRA RULE**: Two polyhedral cells never share two or more polygonal faces simultaneously

 The scripts are in the folder "scripts" on the main branch.